SEC Compensation Clawback Rules

 Short answer: when either a “little r” or “Big R” occurs and it results in an executive officer receiving incentive–based compensation that would not have otherwise been awarded.

 The long answer: the new rule will apply the clawback policy to both “little r” and “Big R” restatement events.
-If a listed issuer is “required to prepare an accounting restatement, including to correct an error that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period, the issuer would be required to recover from any current or former executive officers incentive-based compensation that was erroneously awarded during the three years preceding the date such a restatement was required.
-The recoverable amount is the amount of incentive-based compensation received in excess of the amount that otherwise would have been received had it been determined based on the restated financial measure.”
+If a listed issuer needs to prepare an accounting restatement, which includes correcting an error that would lead to a material misstatement if the error were left uncorrected in the current period or corrected in the current period, the issuer would be required to recover from any current or former executive officers incentive-based compensation that’s been awarded erroneously throughout the 3 years preceding the date such a restatement was needed.
+The recoverable amount’s the amount of incentive-based compensation that’s been received in excess of the amount that otherwise would’ve been received had it been determined based on the restated financial measure.”

 Are There Exceptions?